elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 ### Finished Repository

 When you are finished you should have a beautifully organized repository with version tags that communicates your intentions, implementation, and how to use your application.
-The directory structure for each version (ie. each new user story's) will look like this:
+The finished directory structure will look like this:
 ```
-Battle Ship Version X
+Battle Ship Version Finished
 ├── README.md
 |    * Overview of your project
 |    * Link to live gh-pages demo